Strength: 52.4% Vol.

 A delightfully fruity nose amazing for a whisky over 50 years old.
 Toffee sweetness with a pear drop middle.

-A sit a savour whisky, every time I taste this whisky it slightly changes flavour.
+A sit and savour whisky, every time I taste this whisky it slightly changes flavour.
 Some fruit, some sticky toffee pudding, coffee and sultanas.

 A real big finish, more sherry, more power.
 A finish that really does last for a long time.